AI4DTE/oidc-authservice/README.md

 For more information, see [this article](https://journal.arrikto.com/kubeflow-authentication-with-istio-dex-5eafdfac4782).

+To build the Docker image: `make docker-build docker-push`.
+This will push to the AI4DTE registry.

 ## OpenID Connect

 [OpenID Connect (OIDC)](http://openid.net/connect/) is an authentication layer on top of the OAuth 2.0 protocol.
 As OAuth 2.0 is fully supported by OpenID Connect, existing OAuth 2.0 implementations work with it out of the box.